jamtur01/puppet-twitter/README.md

         $ sudo gem install oauth twitter

 2. Create a new Twitter app [here](http://twitter.com/apps/new).
+For `Application Type` specify `Client` and for `Default Access Type` specify `Read & Write`.
 Make a note of the consumer key and consumer secret.
 You're going to need them in Step 3.

 3. Run the `poauth.rb` script and provide the comsumer key and secret